 Lena Cano, Certified Personal Trainer, shares helpful information with our clients and the community at large on the importance of “Hydration for Optimal Performance.”
 Austin Body Contouring believes that a healthier lifestyle brings about better living, as an Austin, TX leader in non-invasive body contouring we seek to provide our clients with information that will enable them to live their best lives.
 We hope you find her insights below valuable as you seek to Be Your Best You!

 Water is one of the six essential nutrients for life (water, fat, carbohydrates, protein, vitamins, and minerals).
 Water is life and your body depends on it in order to survive and for overall good health.
 Your body’s need for water is greater than food, sleep, or exercise.

 While the body can last up to six weeks without food, it can only last about a week without water.
 The human body is about 50-75% water.
-Everything from your bones to your brain consist of water.
-Without adequate hydration your body’s cells, tissues, and organs would not function properly.
+Everything from your bones to your brain consists of water.
+Without adequate hydration, your body’s cells, tissues, and organs would not function properly.

 Water’s Role in the Body